- The Rev. Edward T. Kelaher, Rector – ext. 225, firstname.lastname@example.org

 Alex Huntress-Reeve is a D.C. native, and a graduate from University of Toronto with a B.Sc.
-(Hon.) in Psychology and Criminology and will begin attending Nursing School late next year.
+(Hon.) and is currently attending University of Maryland School of Nursing, pursuing a B.Sc. in Nursing.
 Born and raised in All Saints Church, Alex is a veteran of the Acolyte program, Treble Choir, and Cantors Guild.
-Now, she serves as one of All Saints’ volunteer Vergers as well as sings with the choir.
+Now, she serves as one of All Saints’ volunteer Vergers.
 In her free time, she enjoys running or curling up with a good book, a cup of tea, and her cat, Artemis.

 Brad Record serves part time as our Communications Specialist and works with our communications director to oversee the website and to assist with special digital projects.
 He is also responsible for our sermon video ministry.